A climber died after falling from the Dragon's Tail in Glacier National Park

 (CNN)A climber died at Glacier National Park in Montana after falling several hundred feet from a ridge known as the Dragon's Tail.

-The 20-year-old man, who has not been identified, fell toward Hidden Lake on Tuesday evening, the National Park Service said in a statement.
-A helicopter search team was able to recover his body.
+The 20-year-old man, identified as Josh Yarrow, was attempting to retrieve a backpack on Tuesday evening when he fell, the National Park Service said in a statement.

+A climbing partner saw Yarrow fall and went to get help, according to the park service..

+Park rangers received the accident report at about 7:45 p.m. and began a search and rescue operation.
+A rescue helicopter was able to recover Yarrow's body.

 The Dragon's Tail is a steep, off-trail climbing route southwest of Reynolds Mountain.
 It's not far from Logan Pass, which is popular with visitors and the highest elevation in the park that can be reached by car.